nilthehuman/morphohistory/Backlog.md

 * Provide visual feedback when settings are changed
 * Show unusual settings on special warning label in the agora's bottom right corner
 * Undo/redo stack
+* Use a single global NameTag for all SpeakerDots
+* Multithreading for performance
 * If the app is about to be closed without saving, ask the user to save or discard changes
 * Keep SpeakerDots inside their AgoraWidget
 * Make smoke tests work on both Linux and Windows